MishoMish/CityMap_ProjectSDP/README.md

 - **Graph-Based Representation:** Utilizes graph theory to model city infrastructure, allowing for an efficient representation of junctions, roads, and connections.
 - **Route Planning:** Enables users to plan and analyze routes between different junctions, considering factors like distance, cost, and connectivity.
-- **Connectivity Analysis:** Offers tools for analyzing the connectivity of the city map, identifying dead ends, checking for Hamiltonian paths, and ensuring accessibility to all areas.
+- **Connectivity Analysis:** Offers tools for analyzing the connectivity of the city map, identifying dead ends, checking for Euler paths, and ensuring accessibility to all areas.
 - **Graph Visualization:** Integrates Graphviz to generate visual representations of the city map, aiding in the interpretation and understanding of the spatial relationships within the infrastructure.

 ### 1.3 Benefits <a name="benefits"></a>